MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 ## Migrate data to newly created volumes

-In case you had upgraded your existing storage to a tiered storage, you can migrate your data by using Volume Migration.
+In case you had upgraded your existing storage to a tiered storage, you can migrate your data by using volume migration.
 You can use PowerShell or the user interface to migrate data sources.
 [Learn more](volume-to-volume-migration.md).

 Migration of data source should have all recovery points on Modern Storage.